 A signal source with a variable level of about -40 dBm on each of the bands listed in Table 1 is required.
 The PX3 contains a built-in signal generator that is suitable or you can use an external signal generator such as the Elecraft XG3.
-If you use the built in signal generator in the PX3, set up the equipment with a coupling wire to introduce signal into the KX3 antenna as shown on page 27.
+If you use the built in signal generator in the PX3, set up the equipment with a coupling wire to introduce signal into the KX3 antenna as shown on page 37.

 - Remove your microphone, keys, etc., that might be accidentally bumped to avoid transmitting into your signal source. - You can save a lot of button-pushing by assigning the OSB Ampl (Opposite Side Band Amplitude) and OSB Phaz (Opposite Side Band Phase) menu functions to the function keys.
-For example, to use FN1 for OSB Ampl and FN2 for OSB Phaz as follows: - o Hold LABELS to display the labels assigned to the FN keys. - O Tap MENU and turn the SELECT knob to OSB Ampl, then tap FN1 and note that the label for FN1 changes to OSB Ampl. - o Turn the \bigcirc SELECT knob to \bigcirc OSB Phaz, then tap FN2 and note that the label for FN2 changes to OSB Phaz. - Tap Menu (if you aren't still in the menu) turn the SELECT knob to Lvl Mode and tap the knob again to display dBm.
-Exit the menu. - On the PX3 front panel, set the display parameters as follows: - o SPAN: 1 50 (kHz). - o REF : 1 130 (dBm) - o SCALE : (1) 80.0 (dB) - o DISP: Tap to turn off the waterfall display. - Before changing any settings, record the current amplitude and phase values in the initial settings columns for each band on Table 1 on page 24.
+For example, to use FN1 for OSB Ampl and FN2 for OSB Phaz as follows: - Hold LABELS to display the labels assigned to the FN keys. - Tap MENU and turn the SELECT knob to OSB Ampl, then tap FN1 and note that the label for FN1 changes to OSB Ampl. - Turn the \bigcirc SELECT knob to \bigcirc OSB Phaz, then tap FN2 and note that the label for FN2 changes to OSB Phaz. - Tap MENU (if you aren't still in the menu) turn the \bigcirc SELECT knob to \bigcirc Lvl Mode and tap the knob again to display dBm.
+Exit the menu. - On the PX3 front panel, set the display parameters as follows: - SPAN : 1 50 (kHz). - REF : 1 130 (dBm) - SCALE : 180.0 (dB) - DISP : Tap to turn off the waterfall display.

+Before changing any settings, record the current amplitude and phase values in the initial settings columns for each band.
+You can use Configuration Backup in the PX3 Utility program (see page 30) or write the values on Table 1.
 This is important in case you want to return to the factory defaults.
-Tap the BAND+ and BAND- switches on the KX3 to select each band and tap the FN1 and FN2 switches on the PX3 to display the OSB Ampl and OSB Phase values shown. - If you have transverters installed, the settings obtained on the HF band the transverter uses for an I.F. may not be optimum because the tuning range the transverter requires may fall outside of the normal Ham band.
-If you have a suitable signal generator, you can adjust the amplitude and phase for each transverter band.
-Those settings will not change the adjustments for normal H.F. operation on the band used as the I.F.
-You will need a signal generator capable of covering the input frequency for each transverter.
-Table 2 provides you a place to note and record the settings.
+Tap the BAND+ and BAND- switches on the KX3 to select each band and tap the FN1 and FN2 switches on the PX3 to display the OSB Ampl and OSB Phase values shown.